Behavior: In management

-Behavior outside of psychology includes

 Organizational

 In management, behaviors are associated with desired or undesired focuses.
 Managers generally note what the desired outcome is, but behavioral patterns can take over.
 These patterns are the reference to how often the desired behavior actually occurs.
 Before a behavior actually occurs, antecedents focus on the stimuli that influence the behavior that is about to happen.
 After the behavior occurs, consequences fall into place.
 Consequences consist of rewards or punishments.

 Social behavior

 Social behavior is behavior among two or more organisms within the same species, and encompasses any behavior in which one member affects the other.
 This is due to an interaction among those members.
 Social behavior can be seen as similar to an exchange of goods, with the expectation that when one gives, one will receive the same.
 This behavior can be affected by both the qualities of the individual and the environmental (situational) factors.
 Therefore, social behavior arises as a result of an interaction between the two—the organism and its environment.
 This means that, in regards to humans, social behavior can be determined by both the individual characteristics of the person, and the situation they are in.